khashayarghajar/README/CONTRIBUTING.md

 - - - -

 # 🛠 Testing #
+- test data and test codes are both accepted .
 - Make sure your code passes the tests .
 - Make sure your code is properly commented and documented .
 - The tests are located in `tests` .